 - Retention Rate:

 95.7% compared to 88.6% (2009 cohort)

 STEP is designed to focus on student success and development and will allow students the opportunity to engage in activities that cater to their individual interests and needs.
 Through interaction with faculty, students will be able to develop tools for life and build essential network connections.
-By fulfilling the program requirements, students will be eligible to receive a fellowship of up to $2,000 to use towards an experience they might otherwise not be able to do.
+By fulfilling the program requirements, students will be eligible to receive a fellowship of up to $2,000 to use towards a STEP Signature Project they might otherwise not be able to do.

 For more information on STEP, please see: